How long does the SSD application process take?

 Requesting an ALJ Hearing on Your Social Security Disability Claim

 After you submit your request for a hearing, your local SSA office will send your request for a hearing to a local hearing office.
 Our office and you then receive information from the hearing office about the hearing process, and a notice when your hearing has been scheduled.
 After you request a hearing, the wait time can vary enormously based on the particulars of your case and where you live.
 According to the most recent SSA data available, the average for individual hearing offices ranges from 5 to 15 months; we have seen delays of up to 24 months, particularly during the pandemic.

 What happens at an SSD or SSI ALJ hearing?

 The SSA ALJ is required to send written notice of a scheduled hearing date at least 75 days in advance.
 You can waive this notice, which may reduce your wait time, but you will still be bound by SSA rules on submitting any evidence for your claim ahead of your hearing.
 Thus, we try to prepare for your hearing from the date we submit your request for an ALJ hearing.

 During the hearing, the ALJ explains the issues in your case and may question you and any witnesses you bring to the hearing.
-The ALJ ask other witnesses to attend the hearing.
+The ALJ asks other witnesses to attend the hearing.
 For example, during a hearing about whether a person is disabled, the Administrative Law Judge may ask a medical expert or vocational expert to testify.
 You and the witnesses answer questions under oath or affirmation.
-Our offices is accustomed to the hearing process and we will ask questions to help prove why you are entitled to SSD benefits.
+Our office is accustomed to the hearing process and we will ask questions to help prove why you are entitled to SSD or SSI benefits.
 The ALJ hearing is informal, but SSA makes an audio recording of the hearing.
 You and your representative, if you have one, may question any witnesses who may be present at the hearing.